-There are limitations on the work that we will do under the Document Review Service.
-This is reflected in the pricing of the Service.
+- There are limitations on the work that we will do under the Document Review Service.

 What we will do

-to indicate to you whether or not we are satisfied, based on the answers that you gave the System or one of our telephone operatives, that the Document created by or for you is effective, so far as has been disclosed, to meet your requirements and suitable for your circumstances; and
+- to indicate to you whether or not we are satisfied, based on the answers that you gave the System, that the Document created by or for you is effective, so far as has been disclosed, to meet your requirements and suitable for your circumstances; and

 How we will perform our work

-review the answers you gave the System or one of our telephone operatives;
+- review the answers you gave the System;

 What we will not do

-undertaking any investigation of your particular circumstances beyond those that you disclosed in the answers you gave the System or one of our telephone operatives, or that you informed us of via subsequent communications;
+- undertaking any investigation of your particular circumstances beyond those that you disclosed in the answers you gave the System, or that you informed us of via subsequent communications;

-the provision of legal advice about the suitability of the Document to your particular circumstances save to the extent that they are disclosed by the answers you gave the System or one of our telephone operatives and/or in any subsequent communications;
+- the provision of legal advice about the suitability of the Document to your particular circumstances save to the extent that they are disclosed by the answers you gave the System and/or in any subsequent communications;

-verifying your answers or any information given by you when using the System or the Telephone Document Preparation Service.
+- verifying your answers or any information given by you when using the System.
 You alone are responsible for ensuring the answers, and any information you give, are correct (this includes information in relation to the identity of any parties or signatories, their age and capacity).
 We rely on you providing the correct information;

-supervising or checking the due and proper execution of the Document.
-It is your responsibility to ensure that the Document is properly executed, and, if any person or entity who is to sign it is outside the jurisdiction in which we operate, it is your responsibility to ensure that the Document is properly executed in accordance with the requirements of that jurisdiction where those requirements prevail; or
+- supervising or checking the due and proper signing of the Document.
+It is your responsibility to ensure that the Document is properly signed, and, if any person or entity who is to sign it is outside the jurisdiction in which we operate, it is your responsibility to ensure that the Document is properly signed in accordance with the requirements of that jurisdiction where those requirements prevail;

-undertaking any future review of the Document or providing any ongoing advice, legal or otherwise, as to the continued effectiveness for legal, taxation or any other purpose of the Document.
+- undertaking any future review of the Document or providing any ongoing advice, legal or otherwise, as to the continued effectiveness for legal, taxation or any other purpose of the Document; or

 Where the Document is a will or a trust:

-We will not supervise the execution of any will or take responsibility for the will being correctly executed.
-You will be provided with instructions on how to sign the will in accordance with the law of the chosen jurisdiction.
-If the will is not correctly executed it will be invalid.
+- We will not supervise the signing of any will or take responsibility for the will being correctly signed.
+You will be provided with instructions on how to sign the will.
+If the will is not correctly signed it will be invalid.

 Where the Document is a power of attorney, we do not assume any responsibility for verifying that the donor has capacity or that the donor has not been subjected to undue influence with respect to the creation or the terms of the power.